Skip to main content

 Jollof Rice

-West African one-pot rice dish cooked in tomato sauce with spices.
-Niger's version features local spices and sometimes dried fish.
-Popular at celebrations and gatherings.
+The West African one-pot rice cooked in spiced tomato sauce.
+Niger's take leans on local spices and sometimes dried fish, and it shows up at celebrations and gatherings.

 Sorghum Couscous